 “After the fun we had on my last tour ‘Muddle Class’, I’m excited to get back on the road with my new stand-up show ‘Like Me’.
 In these trying times, it’s always important to be able to get away for a couple of hours and exercise the old chuckle muscle!
 So, I’m coming to a venue near you in 2021, so we can have a good laugh together.
 See you then!”

 Jason brings his LIKE ME tour to the Motorpoint Arena in Cardiff on 16th October 2021.
-You can call the Arena for tickets, when they go on sale 02920-224488.
+You can call the Arena for tickets, when things return to full normality, on 02920-224488.
 Tickets are priced £30 to £35.
-They go on general sale this Friday at 10am.
-Pre-sale however is at 10am on Wednesday.
-You can get yours right re.
+They are on general sale right now and you can get yours right here.
 JASON

 Here’s a look at the 2021 tour Man-Map…….

 Jason is also playing a bunch of warm-up dates for the tour.
-They’re not on sale yet and they don’t actually bring him here.
+They are almost all sold out, but they don’t actually bring him here.
 If you’ve never been to a warm up before, they are great to see and then catch the proper tour later.
 You can check out those dates and venues and see what Jason is up to right now, here.
 MANFORD